 Fair warning the fish out here are massive, and the apex predators that hunt them are even bigger.
 If you don’t want to get laughed at, and lose a lot of fish and gear, take something more heavy-duty than the small boat rod and spin reel we took.

-If you have a small boat and the capability to take it with you to the Tip, either mounted to the roof or on a serious off-road trailer, bring it.
+If you have a small boat and the capability to take it with you to Cape York, either mounted to the roof or on a serious off-road trailer, bring it.
 If not, you can rent a boat in New Mappoon from Bully’s for the day for only $360 plus fuel.
 We highly recommend getting out on the waters of the Cape which are teeming with fish and marine life.
 It was a particular highlight of our trip from Cairns to Cape York.
 We saw a few people traveling with kayaks however given the number (and size) of crocs and sharks we saw on our trip I would be wary…

 This Cape York trip checklist is meant to highlight some of the essentials needed on a recreational trip to Cape York.
 But of course, it is by no means exhaustive.
 If you have a question about your packing list for the Cape, ask us below.
 Or, if you’ve completed the journey and you think we’ve missed something, let us know what you would add to the Cape York trip checklist!